Abdullateef1x/raffle-dapp/README.md

-# See .gitignore for excluded files
+# Raffle dApp
-# raffle-dapp
+A Solana raffle dApp built with Anchor & Switchboard for randomness.